UK savings statistics 2025

 How much does the average person have in their savings account?

-The amount of money a person has in their savings account varies and is based on various factors, including age, gender, occupation and spending habits.
-According to the Building Societies Association, the mean average savings for someone in the UK is £17,365.
+The average amount of money a person has in their savings account varies and is based on various factors, including gender, occupation and spending habits, though some data suggests the average person has £16,067 in their savings account on average.

 How much should you have saved by the age of 30?

 Another common guideline is to have the equivalent of your annual salary saved for retirement by the age of 30.
-For example, if you earn £25,000 a year, you should aim to have £25,000 worth of savings in your account by your 30th birthday.
+For example, if you earn £25,000 a year, you should aim to have £25,000 worth of savings in your account.

 How much of your income should you invest?